EffortlessMetrics/slower-whisper/SECURITY.md

    - Click "Report a vulnerability"
    - Fill out the private advisory form

-2. **Email:**
+2. **Email (if GitHub Security Advisories unavailable):**
-   - Send to: `security@yourproject.com` (replace with actual email)
+   - Create an issue on the repository with minimal details
-   - Include "SECURITY" in the subject line
+   - Tag as "security" if not sensitive
-   - Encrypt sensitive details with our PGP key if possible
+   - For sensitive issues, contact via GitHub profile email

 ### What to Include